westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 zone to one.
 This can potentially result in poor performance, especially for workloads issuing mostly small write operations.

-To avoid this problem, the NVMe ZNS specifications introduced the new *Zone Append* command.
-This command does not defined by the SCSI ZBC and ATA ZAC standards.
-A zone append comamnd is a write operation that specifies the first logical block of a zone as the write position.
+To avoid this problem, the ZNS specification introduced the new *Zone Append* command.

+A zone append command is a write operation that specifies the first logical block of a zone as the write position.
 When executing the command, the device controller write the data within the zone indicated, but do so at the current zone write pointer position.
 This change in the write position is